Liutmantas/DEC-Project_2/README.md

 - dbt
 -

-### FUTURE WORK (All)
+### FUTURE WORK

-- Custom API Connection ... details
+- Integrate custom Airbyte API into extract and load process to bypass postgres staging
-- Orchestration ... details
+- Apply orchestration, process dependencies, and logging with Airbyte
-- Cloud ... details
+- Package and host full pipeline in the cloud